MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-enterprise-overview.md

 After you've read the sections below and are ready to start deploying Teams in your organization, see [Set up Microsoft Teams in your enterprise](deploy-enterprise-setup.md).

 > [!TIP]
-> As a companion to this article, we recommend using the [**Microsoft Teams Rooms automated setup guide**](https://go.microsoft.com/fwlink/?linkid=2224815) when signed in to the Microsoft 365 Admin Center.
+> As a companion to this article, we recommend using the [Microsoft Teams Rooms automated setup guide](https://go.microsoft.com/fwlink/?linkid=2224815) when signed in to the Microsoft 365 admin center.
 This guide will customize your experience based on your environment.
-To review best practices without signing in and activating automated setup features, go to the [**M365 Setup portal**](https://go.microsoft.com/fwlink/?linkid=2222975).
+To review best practices without signing in and activating automated setup features, go to the [Microsoft 365 setup portal](https://go.microsoft.com/fwlink/?linkid=2222975).

 ## Architecture